qudeowl/vanilla-ui-overhaul/README.md

 **Automatic (Recommended)**

 1. Download `install_uninstall_vanilla_ui_overhaul.bat` from the [latest release](https://github.com/qudeowl/vanilla-ui-overhaul/releases/latest) and run it
-2. Choose your preferred variant when prompted (Centered or No Center)
+2. Choose your preferred variant when prompted
 3. The script finds your GMod folder automatically and installs the files
 4. Launch Garry's Mod